StatStud/book-club/content/posts/cbt.md

 A problem written down is half solved; knowing the unhealthy core belief puts you in a position to develop healthier alternatives, which is the other half

-> generating alternatives for your unhealthy and absolute cor beliefs is not about positive thinking or platitudes, rather about generating **less absolute, more accurate, more realistic** opinions about yourself, other people, and the world around you.
+> generating alternatives for your unhealthy and absolute core beliefs is not about positive thinking or platitudes, rather about generating **less absolute, more accurate, more realistic** opinions about yourself, other people, and the world around you.

 ### Final thoughts on developing new core beliefs